-- 17.-(1) A Resident Magistrate, if satisfied on the basis of an application made by a constable, that any data or other computer output specified in the application is reasonably required for the purpose of a criminal investigation or criminal proceedings, may make an order under subsection (2). - (2) An order under this subsection may require a person in possession or control of the data or other output to produce it in intelligible form to the constable. - (3) Where a production order requires the person to whom it is addressed to produce any data or other computer output in intelligible form, that person- - (a) shall be entitled to use any key in his possession to obtain access to the data or output;
+- (10) An application under subsection (9) shall be made within thirty days after the date of the forfeiture order or within such longer period, not exceeding six months from the date of the order, as the Court or Judge (as the case may be) may allow. - 21.-(1) A Resident Magistrate, if satisfied on the basis of an Production application made by a constable, that any data or other computer output specified in the application is reasonably required for the purpose of a criminal investigation or criminal proceedings, may make an order under subsection (2).

-- (b) shall be taken to have produced the data or output in intelligible form if- - (i) he makes, instead, a disclosure of any key to the data or output; and - (ii) the data or output is produced in accordance with the order, with respect to the person to whom, and the time in which, he was ordered to produce the data or output. - (4) Where a constable has reasonable grounds to believe that- - (a) a key to any data or other computer output is in the possession of any person; and - (b) the production of the key is necessary for the purposes of the investigation in relation to which- - (i) the constable makes, or intends to make, an application for a production order; or - (ii) a production order has been issued to the constable, the constable may apply to the Resident Magistrate for an ancillary order to be included in the production order.
+- (2) An order under this subsection may require a person in possession or control of the data or other computer output to produce it in intelligible form to the constable. - (3) Where a production order requires the person to whom it is addressed to produce any data or other computer output in intelligible form, that person- - (a) shall be entitled to use any key in his possession or control to obtain access to the data or output; - (b) shall be taken to have produced the data or output in intelligible form if- - (i) the person makes, instead, a disclosure of any key to the data or output; and - (ii) the data or output is produced in accordance with the order, with respect to the person to whom, and the time in which, the person was ordered to produce the data or output. - (4) Where a constable has reasonable grounds to believe that- - (a) a key to any data or other computer output is in the possession of any person; and - (b) the production of the key is necessary for the purposes of the investigation in relation to which- - (i) the constable makes, or intends to make, an application for a production order; or the constable may apply to the Resident Magistrate for such ancillary order, as may be required in the circumstances, to be included in the production order.